dotnet/docs/docs/core/deploying/single-file/overview.md

 Bundling all application-dependent files into a single binary provides an application developer with the attractive option to deploy and distribute the application as a single file.
 This deployment model has been available since .NET Core 3.0 and has been enhanced in .NET 5.
 Previously in .NET Core 3.0, when a user runs your single-file app, .NET Core host first extracts all files to a directory before running the application. .NET 5 improves this experience by directly running the code without the need to extract the files from the app.

 Single file deployment is available for both the [framework-dependent deployment model](../index.md#publish-framework-dependent) and [self-contained applications](../index.md#publish-self-contained).
-The size of the single file in a self-contained application is large since it includes the runtime and the framework libraries, though in .NET 6 you can [publish trimmed](../trimming/trim-self-contained.md) to reduce the total size of trim-compatible applications.
+The size of the single file in a self-contained application is large since it includes the runtime and the framework libraries.
+In .NET 6, you can [publish trimmed](../trimming/trim-self-contained.md) to reduce the total size of trim-compatible applications.
 The single file deployment option can be combined with [ReadyToRun](../ready-to-run.md) and [Trim](../trimming/trim-self-contained.md) publish options.

 Single file deployment isn't compatible with Windows 7.